shitcoinsociety/platform/README.md

 # Welcome to Shitcoin Swap

-Shitcoin Swap is an in-development crypto investment platform and trading engine by and for the Shitcoin Society.
+Shitcoin Swap is an in-development crypto investment platform with built-in trading engine, created by and for the Shitcoin Society.

 You can follow its development on [Twitch](https://twitch.tv/buhrmidevelops) and [YouTube](https://youtube.com/@buhrmidevelops).